Skip to main content

 Most Technology Training classes will be delivered online until further notice.

-This class will teach you about your Digital Single Lens Reflex (DSLR) camera.
-Learn how to use manual settings, aperture, and shutter priority, how ISO, Shutters, and apertures function, and how to store and back up your work.
+This class will teach you about your Digital Single Lens Reflex (DSLR) camera and mirrorless camera.
+Learn how to use manual settings, aperture, and correctly expose your photographs.
+Other subjects covered shutter priority, focal points, aperture priority and why the automatic setting should be the last option.
+The class will also cover file options, editing software options and storage.

-Note: This is a class for DSLR cameras, not for a mobile device camera.
+Note: This is a class for DSLR and mirrorless cameras, not for a mobile device camera.

 This course will have three high-level objectives: Understanding the modes in your camera, composition, and storage.